Settings - Target Folder

 This variation is meant for Terminal Server/Citrix systems where each user is

-executing from the same system but you want individual FEs per user.
+executing from the same server, or cluster of servers, but you want individual FEs per user.

-workstation residing on the server.
-You do not want to use this option for
+\\server\share\Tracking system\FE\%workstn% You do not want to use

-Terminal Server/Citrix systems, as the workstation name used is that of the
+this option for Terminal Server/Citrix systems, as the workstation name used is

-Terminal Server/Citrix system.
-Thus users won’t have their own FE which can
+that of the Terminal Server/Citrix system.
+Thus users won’t have their own FE

-cause a great deal of problems.
-I can't envision a scenario where
+which can cause a great deal of problems.
+I can't envision a

 You can also use environment variables in the Target Folder, Server, command